ckan/ckanext-spatial/README.rst

         You can privide the SRID of the geometry column.
 Default is 4326.

       extents
-         - creates or updates the extent geometry column for packages with an extent defined in the 'spatial' extra.
+         - creates or updates the extent geometry column for datasets with an extent defined in the 'spatial' extra.

 The commands should be run from the ckanext-spatial directory and expect